What Is a Family Genogram?

 Therapists use emotional genograms to identify patterns such as enmeshment, unresolved trauma, or recurring conflicts passed through generations.

-5. Career Genogram Examples
+5. Career Genogram Templates

 In a career family genogram, the professional paths of each family member are tracked—showing, for instance, that three generations worked in education, while a recent shift toward entrepreneurship appears in the youngest generation.